 Anthony Daniels returns as C-3PO in the movie.
 I’ve met Anthony Daniels in real-life now as I met him at the ‘MCM Birmingham Comic Con’ in November 2017 before I saw ‘The Last Jedi’ at the cinema.
 It was surreal to think that I’d met the actor who played C-3PO in ‘Star Wars’.
 I got a buzz. 😀

 R2-D2 returns in the movie, played by Jimmy Vee.
-R-2 accompanies Rey and Chewbacca to the planet Ahch-To.
-He tries to persuade Luke to come back and join the Resistance.
-R2-D2 plays his part by replaying that Princess Leia message from ‘A New Hope’ to get through to Luke and listen to him.
+R2 accompanies Rey and Chewbacca to the planet Ahch-To.
+The droid tries to persuade Luke to come back and join the Resistance.
+R2-D2 plays his part by replaying the Princess Leia message from ‘A New Hope’ to get through to Luke and listen here.

 It was good to see BB-8, Poe Dameron’s droid in the movie.
 BB-8 accompanies Finn and Rose when they journey to the Canto Bight casino on the planet Cantonica.
 I liked the moment where BB-8 used a killer robot walker to save Finn and Rose when they were about to be executed by the First Order.

 The movie also features the return of Chewbacca, now played by Joonas Suotamo.
-Peter Mayhew wasn’t able to return to play Chewie for this film and died shortly after in 2019.
-I liked the moment when Chewie smashed his way into Luke’s hiding place.
-Mind you, Chewie does not do much either.
+Peter Mayhew wasn’t able to return to play Chewie in this film and he died shortly after in 2019.
+I liked the moment where Chewie smashed his way into Luke’s hiding place.
+Mind you, Chewie doesn’t do much either.

 And yes, I have to say this!
 I like the porgs!
 They look cute and cuddly and can easily be cute cuddly toys for kids to play with.
 I didn’t realise Chewie was eating one of them and a porg looked upset as he watched close by.
 I guess porgs are what Wookiees have for Life Day.
 Chewie became disturbing!